Atheek-Fareez/AI-Agent-Skill/README.md

+🚀 AI Agent Skill for Hospital Management System
+🧠 Overview

-🚀 I built a Custom AI Agent Skill for a Hospital Management System
+This project demonstrates a custom AI Agent Skill designed for a Hospital Management System (HIMS).

-Most people use AI as a chatbot.

-I explored something deeper.
+Instead of using AI as a generic chatbot, this project focuses on controlling LLM behavior through structured instructions, workflows, and domain-specific rules.

+💡 Key Idea

+Most AI applications rely on open-ended prompts.

+This project takes a different approach:

-👉 I designed an **AI Agent Skill** that teaches an LLM how to behave like a hospital assistant.
+👉 It teaches the AI how to behave using a defined skill.

----

-💡 What this means:

-Instead of giving random answers, the AI:
+⚙️ What the Agent Skill Does

+The AI is designed to:

-✔ Follows real hospital workflows
+✔ Follow real hospital workflows
-✔ Understands patient registration, billing, and appointments ✔ Responds in structured, step-by-step format
+✔ Understand patient registration, billing, and appointments ✔ Respond in structured, step-by-step format
-✔ Avoids hallucination by using defined rules
+✔ Avoid hallucinations using predefined rules

----

-🧠 How I built it:

-• Designed a custom `SKILL.md` file
-• Defined workflows (registration, billing, appointments)
-• Added behavior rules (no diagnosis, structured responses)
-• Integrated with Gemini CLI for testing

----
+✔ Maintain domain-specific consistency
+🧠 Skill Design Approach

+The Agent Skill is implemented using a SKILL.md file that defines:

+🔹 Project Context
+Hospital Management System (HIMS)
+🔹 Workflow Logic
+Patient Registration
+Appointment Booking
+Billing Process
+🔹 Behavior Rules
+No medical diagnosis
+Structured responses
+Simple and clear explanations
+Real-world workflow adherence
+🏗️ Skill Structure
+.agents/
+ └── skills/
+      └── hospital-assistant/
+           └── SKILL.md
-⚙️ Example capability:
+⚙️ Example Capability
+Input

-User: “How does patient registration work?”
+How does patient registration work?

-AI Response:
+Output
 1. Check if patient exists
-2. Create patient ID
+2. Create a new patient ID if not found
-3. Store details
+3. Store patient details
-4. Proceed to appointment
+4. Proceed to appointment booking

----
+🧪 Testing

+The skill is tested using Gemini CLI, which reads the SKILL.md file and applies the defined rules and workflows during interaction.

-🎯 Key Learning:
+🎯 Key Learning

 AI is not just about prompts.

-It’s about **designing behavior, rules, and workflows**.
+It’s about designing behavior, rules, and workflows.

----
+This project highlights:

+Agent Skill Design
+Prompt Engineering
+Workflow Modeling
+Controlled AI Behavior
-🚀 Next:
+🚀 Future Improvements

-• Connect skills to real-time data
+Connect skill with real-time database
+Enable tool-calling (AI performs actions)
-• Build multi-agent systems
+Build multi-agent architecture
-• Integrate with production apps
+Integrate into full production systems

----

-#AI #AgentSkills #GenerativeAI #PromptEngineering #LLM #AIEngineering
+🧩 Tech Stack
+Google Gemini API
+Gemini CLI
+Markdown-based Skill Definition (SKILL.md)
+📌 Summary

+This project demonstrates how to transform an LLM from a generic chatbot into a domain-specific intelligent agent using structured skill design.